ABOUT US

 What will we focus on, and what actions will start to deliver the change we want to see?

-Collaborating with public institutions and non- government organisations to identify opportunities for increasing the number of pyschologists available across all communities in Aotearoa e.g. work with government agencies and non-government agencies etc. to identify innovative solutions that increase numbers of psychologists available in the public sector (or funded services).
+Collaborating with public institutions and non- government organisations to identify opportunities for increasing the number of psychologists available across all communities in Aotearoa e.g. work with government agencies and non-government agencies etc. to identify innovative solutions that increase numbers of psychologists available in the public sector (or funded services).

 Review accreditation standards and incorporate a requirement that training programmes have an approach for improving equity of access to the programme, in particular for Māori.